In this article, we will use two notions:

 About the Single Viewer UI

-IF you have enabled the "Single Viewer UI" option on the Remote MovieRecorder:
+If you enable the "Single Viewer UI" option on the Remote MovieRecorder:

 Then instead of showing 9 viewers, the web interface will show just one "adaptive" viewer: